btgrant-76/zmk-config/README.md

 ## TODOs

 - [ ] format everything nicely https://zmk.dev/docs/development/contributing/documentation#formatting-and-linting-your-changes
-- [ ] make aliases of more of the complex key-presses
 - [ ] why can't I use BACK and FWD here? `sensor-bindings = <&inc_dec_kp LG(RBKT) LG(LBKT)>;`
+  - read the ZMK encoder docs
   - look into this option:  https://zmk.dev/docs/keymaps/behaviors/sensor-rotate#variable-sensor-rotation
 - [ ] mouse emu isn't going to work on STM at all.
 Remove this and move base references to fun and med instead?
 - [ ] re:  mse layer SCRL_* keys: try out other options for scrolling
 - [ ] can values like `quick-tap-ms = <220>;` be consolidated somewhere?
     - can it be `#define QUICK_TAP_MS 220` and then `quick-tap-ms = <QUICK_TAP_MS>;`?
 - [ ] use this approach to rename layers:  [Layer Behaviors](https://zmk.dev/docs/keymaps/behaviors/layers#defines-to-refer-to-layers)
-- [ ] why doesn't the encoder rotation work on the STM PCB?
+- [ ] I shouldn't have to [change the `status` fields in `le_chiffre_stm32.dts` in order to enable the encoder](https://github.com/petejohanson/le-chiffre-stm32-zmk-config/commit/ef42fbbdff2ecf1a71faac5307f86ff84200190d).
+What't the correct way to do this from the keymap/config side?
+  - I could try to *disable* the encoder from within the `.keymap` file to see if that works.
+That might help me to identify if I'm putting the override in the right place.

 ### Active

 - [ ] [troubleshoot pair-related macros](./macro-troubleshooting.md)

 ### Done
  - [x] is there a wait time before a layer hold can effect the hold?